babcockdavidr/SubScrubber-GUI/README.md

 # SubForge — v0.8.0: Settings Expansion

-**Remove ads, watermarks, and distributor junk from subtitle files.**
+**Modern Subtitles piss me the fuck off.
+I made this to help.
+Remove ads, watermarks, and distributor junk from subtitle files.**

 SubForge is the ultimate, cross-platform, GUI-enabled, multi-format subtitle cleaning tool.
 Supports `.srt` · `.ass` · `.ssa` · `.vtt` · and embedded subtitles inside `.mkv` `.mp4` and more